RamonWill/Data-App/README.md

 # Data App Project (Prescient Finance)
 A Web Application that allows users to create dummy portfolios or watchlists to monitor or test their trading strategies.
 Written in Python using the Flask web framework.
-Front-End: HTML, CSS, JS
+* Front-End: HTML, CSS, JS, ChartJS, Plotly
-Back-End: Flask(Python), SQL-Alchemy
+* Back-End: Flask(Python), SQL-Alchemy, MySQL
-Other Libraries: Pandas
+* Other Libraries: Pandas

 image 1 - login page
 image 2 - dashboard